 You should also look into moisture absorbing products as a way to keep humidity down.
 The San Francisco Chronicle suggests using commercial products like silica gel packets.
 Other products might contain:

 - Calcium Chloride

 - Sodium chloride

 Another substance that you can put into your portable storage container that helps absorb moisture is a charcoal briquette.
 Briquettes absorb water from the air but should be replaced every 30 to 60 days.
-Kitty litter can also be useful at absorbing moisture.
+Kitty litter can also be useful for absorbing moisture.
 Open a bag or bucket of kitty litter inside the storage unit and place it in the middle.
 The chemicals will not be harmful to the fabrics you’re storing.